thegetty/occasional-papers-2/content/about.md

 Also in the series:

-[*Cultural Cleansing and Mass Atrocities: Protecting Cultural Heritage in Armed Conflict Zones*](https://www.getty.edu/publications/occasional-papers-1/) <br />Thomas G. Weiss and Nina Connelly
+[“Cultural Cleansing and Mass Atrocities: Protecting Cultural Heritage in Armed Conflict Zones”](https://www.getty.edu/publications/occasional-papers-1/) <br />Thomas G. Weiss and Nina Connelly

-[*Conflict and Cultural Heritage: A Moral Analysis of the Challenges of Heritage Protection*](https://www.getty.edu/publications/occasional-papers-3/) <br /> Helen Frowe and Derek Matravers
+[“Conflict and Cultural Heritage: A Moral Analysis of the Challenges of Heritage Protection”](https://www.getty.edu/publications/occasional-papers-3/) <br /> Helen Frowe and Derek Matravers

-[*Cultural Heritage under Siege: Laying the Foundation for a Legal and Political Framework to Protect Cultural Heritage at Risk in Zones of Armed Conflict*](https://www.getty.edu/publications/occasional-papers-4/) <br />Edited by James Cuno and Thomas G. Weiss
+[“Cultural Heritage under Siege: Laying the Foundation for a Legal and Political Framework to Protect Cultural Heritage at Risk in Zones of Armed Conflict”](https://www.getty.edu/publications/occasional-papers-4/) <br />Edited by James Cuno and Thomas G. Weiss

 ---